-- Learn about and evaluate new trends in treaty practice, including ways in which governments are increasingly seeking to revise their treaty policies and practices in order to meet their specific economic, social and environmental objectives (Module 1); - Gain up-to-date knowledge on how investment arbitration tribunals are interpreting core substantive standards such as the "fair and equitable treatment" obligation, the prohibition on uncompensated expropriation, and the non-discrimination obligations (Module 1); - Gain better understanding of who investment treaties protect, and who can bring claims (Module 1); - Explore the often unclear relationship between contract-based and treaty-based claims, which has particularly significant implications for government liability arising out of investments in the extractive industries and investments in infrastructure and public services (Module 1); - Discuss different approaches to valuation and damages used in treaties and adopted by tribunals (Module 1); and - Gain knowledge and skills relating to practical and procedural aspects of arbitration claims, including issues relating to responding to notices of arbitration, appointing and challenging arbitrators, developing and controlling litigation strategy, understanding key differences between different arbitration rules, gathering evidence, and participating in hearings.
-(Module 2).
+- Learn about and evaluate new trends in treaty practice, including ways in which governments are increasingly seeking to revise their treaty policies and practices in order to meet their specific economic, social and environmental objectives (Law and Policy Module); - Gain up-to-date knowledge on how investment arbitration tribunals are interpreting core substantive standards such as the "fair and equitable treatment" obligation, the prohibition on uncompensated expropriation, and the non-discrimination obligations (Law and Policy Module); - Gain better understanding of who investment treaties protect, and who can bring claims (Law and Policy Module); - Explore the often unclear relationship between contract-based and treatybased claims, which has particularly significant implications for government liability arising out of investments in the extractive industries and investments in infrastructure and public services (Law and Policy Module); - Discuss different approaches to valuation and damages used in treaties and adopted by tribunals (Law and Policy Module); and - Gain knowledge and skills relating to practical and procedural aspects of arbitration claims, including issues relating to responding to notices of arbitration, appointing and challenging arbitrators, developing and controlling litigation strategy, understanding key differences between different arbitration rules, gathering evidence, and participating in hearings.
+(Arbitration Practice Module).

-Participants can elect to attend only Module 1, which relates to substantive issues of investment law, only Module 2, which focuses on procedural and practical issues regarding resolution of investment disputes and handling investment arbitrations, or both.
+Participants can elect to attend only the Law and Policy Module, which relates to substantive issues of investment law, only the Arbitration Practice Module, which focuses on procedural and practical issues regarding resolution of investment disputes and handling investment arbitrations, or both.